Monetary Policy Minutes: What Is Monetary Policy?

 How do monetary policy and fiscal policy differ?
 What can (and can’t) monetary policy do?
 In the first segment of this three-part podcast, St. Louis Fed economist David Wheelock answers these questions and discusses how monetary policy affects us all.

 The second segment covers key monetary policy variables, such as employment and inflation; he explains, for example, why the Fed targets an inflation rate of 2 percent and not 0 percent.

 In the third segment, he discusses how the current low-interest rate environment affects borrowers and savers in this economy.
-The three parts total about 15 minutes.

 Jennifer Beatty: Welcome to our Timely Topics podcast.
 I’m Jennifer Beatty, and I’m here with David Wheelock, who is vice president and deputy director of Research at the Federal Reserve Bank of St. Louis.
 He’s also an economic historian.

 Today, we’re diving into the topic of what monetary policy is to better understand how it affects us all in our daily life.
 Here’s what Dave had to say.